-Blurt is a social blockchain and a decentralized, cryptocurrency-based blogging platform that’s launched on the 4th of July 2020.
+Blurt is a social blockchain and a decentralized, cryptocurrency-based blogging platform launched on the 4th of July 2020.

-Blurt aims to become a diverse and vibrant social blockchain community that values and rewards intellectual and financial property, while promoting free speech and social engagement.
+Blurt aims to become a diverse and vibrant social blockchain community that values and rewards intellectual and financial property while promoting free speech and social engagement.

-The Birth of Blurt: a fork of the Steem Blockchain
+The Birth of Blurt: A Fork of the Steem Blockchain

-All existing holders of STEEM coin as of May 20, 2020, at block 43,526,969 would have received an airdrop of the BLURT coin on a 1:1 ratio.
+All existing holders of the STEEM coin as of May 20, 2020, at block 43,526,969 would have received an airdrop of the BLURT coin on a 1:1 ratio.

 So, for example, if you had 2000 STEEM coins as of when the snapshot of the Steem blockchain was taken — May 20, 2020 — you will automatically be credited with 2000 BLURT coins.